President's Dream Colloquium

 - liaising with participating departments

 - grading students

 - preparing a working budget

-Administrative support is provided by the Office of Graduate Studies and Postdoctoral Fellows (DGS).
+Administrative support is provided by the Office of Graduate and Postdoctoral Studies (DGS).
 Support services may include:

 - lecture/seminar room bookings

 - reservation system